scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 49,152 ranks (2048 nodes), 98,304 ranks( 4096 nodes), and 127,440 ranks (5310
 nodes).

-The time spent in the python application (second job step) increases slowly as well, but the increase becomes more significant as the size of the job approaches the capability of the system.
-An additional cause of the increase can be attributed to the remaining few requests to the shared file system for unbundled shared libraries and python configuration files that are not rerouted (e.g. the configuration of mpi4py package is hard coded on the shared file system).
+The time spent in the Python application (second job step) increases slowly as well, but the increase becomes more significant as the size of the job approaches the capability of the system.
+An additional cause of the increase can be attributed to the remaining few requests to the shared file system for unbundled shared libraries and Python configuration files that are not rerouted (e.g. the configuration of mpi4py package is hard coded on the shared file system).